Travel and earn money at the same time. If that sounds great to you, think about becoming an Au Pair / Tutor in Spain!

 You should not need a visa for this program.

 We have families available year round.
+(August and December can be difficult months to begin.)

 The fee you pay to be an Au Pair / tutor in Spain goes to our 501(c)(3) non-profit public charity, The GeoVisions Foundation.
 Be sure to speak to your tax preparer to see if any of these fees can be deducted as a charitable donation.

 Before you arrive in Spain you will receive a timetable with duties and working days/hours, so you know exactly the working time.
-The family must respect your time off.
+The family should respect your time off.
 Should the family require you to work outside the usual working hours this must be agreed by both sides and any extra hours worked must be paid.

 You can find free au pairs positions on the Internet.
 Over the years we have met au pairs who did that and had horrible experiences when they thought they were going into a fantastic overseas au pair job only to find out the family where they were living was not screened, families dismissed au pairs routinely without paying them, and there was no one to turn to for help and support.
 No one to look out for them.
 And because they were on their own, they were lonely.
 Read about them here.